Decline in governance quality

-In economic terms, 2018 has been another year of moderately high economic growth for Bulgaria, coupled with a budget surplus and decreasing public debt, and record high employment and low unemployment rates.
-However, the external trade balance worsened due a combination of dropping exports and rising imports.
-Structurally, Bulgaria still faces serious challenges in terms of improving skills levels, innovation capacity and productivity.
-The country continues to lag severely in both public and private research and innovation funding.
+This drift took place against the background of continued relatively good economic performance, featuring moderately high growth rates, a small budget surplus and decreasing public debt, a record-high employment rate and low unemployment rates.
+The external trade balance has slightly improved, but in a context of decreases in both exports and imports.
+Structurally, Bulgaria still faces serious challenges in terms of the population’s skill levels and the economy’s innovation capacity and productivity.
+The country continues to lag severely with regard to public and private research and innovation funding.
 Other serious problems include the relatively low-skilled labor force, and the economic exclusion of people with low educational attainment and some minority groups.
-Three main challenges in this area remain: achieving reform of the education sector to produce a more adequate skills base; addressing negative demographic trends, which – given the existing health care and pension systems – continue to squeeze the labor market; and the need to further increase labor-market flexibility.
+Three main challenges in this area remain: achieving reform of the education sector to produce a more adequate skills base; addressing negative demographic trends, which – given the existing healthcare and pension systems – continue to squeeze the labor market and threaten the financial sustainability of these systems; and the need to further increase labor market flexibility.

 The executive’s institutional capacity to coordinate and plan strategically is limited.
 While EU membership has increased strategic planning, interministerial coordination is weak and there is no mechanism for regularly monitoring institutional arrangements.
 The second and third Borissov governments paid little attention to addressing these issues.
-Even though both Borissov governments were coalitions, which could have included in their coalition agreements precise details regarding policy coordination and responsibilities, Borissov and his key coalition partners chose to proceed in an informal manner without explicit agreements.
-This remains the case with the 2017 government coalition between GERB and the extreme United Patriots.
+Even though both governments were coalitions, which could have included in their coalition agreements precise details regarding policy coordination and responsibilities, Borissov and his key coalition partners chose to proceed in an informal manner without explicit agreements.
 Despite the lack of a clear coalition agreement, the United Patriots, while part of the government, have behaved more moderately than initially expected.

 After being enhanced in 2016, the RIA framework has improved somewhat, especially with respect to policies and regulations proposed at the national executive level, but less so with respect to legislation proposed by individual members of parliament or at the local level.
 The existence and operation of the independent Fiscal Council and the RIA framework promise better-informed legislation.

 Internationally, Bulgaria continues to behave reactively on issues ranging from international financial stability to climate change, international democratic assistance and migration.
 Even though migration is an important issue in domestic politics, the country remains incapable of formulating a concise and well-defined position.
 While it never obstructs measures aimed at developing the framework for international cooperation, it is also never among the main proponents of international cooperation.
-Having held the presidency of the Council of the European Union in 2018, Bulgaria managed to formulate and promote the integration of the Western Balkans into the European Union.
+When Bulgaria held the presidency of the Council of the European Union during the first half of 2018, it promoted the integration of the Western Balkans into the European Union.